P. V. R. K. Prasad

 P. V. R. K. Prasad (22 August 1941 – 21 August 2017), was an Indian civil servant who served as Media Advisor to the Prime Minister of India, P. V. Narasimha Rao from 1991 to 1996.
 Prasad is an Indian Administrative Service (IAS) officer belonging to 1966 batch of Andhra Pradesh cadre.
 He held several important posts in the center and state including media advisor to former Indian prime minister P. V. Narasimha Rao, executive officer (EO) of Tirumala Tirupati Devasthanams, and Director General of Dr. Marri Channa Reddy Human Resource Development Institute of Telangana.
 He brought a lot of reforms in the management of Tirumala temple to make it more people friendly.
 He continued to be an advisor of this temple even after retiring as an executive officer.
 He wrote several books about his experience working in with P. V. Narasimha Rao and working as an executive officer of Tirumala temple.

 Early life

 Prasad was born on 22 August 1941 in Gudur in Nellore district into a Telugu-speaking Deshastha Madhva Brahmin family.
 His father Patri Krishna Rao was a head master of a school and his mother Subhadra Devi was a Housewife.

 Career

 He belongs to 1966 I.A.S Batch.
 He worked as a collector of Khammam district and as a secretary to Chief minister.
-During his tenure as an executive officer with TTD from 1978–82, and later as an advisor took up several reforms and important projects.
+During his tenure as an executive officer with TTD from 1978 to 1982, and later as an advisor took up several reforms and important projects.